veritas44/WebDAV-streamer/README.md

 **What does it work with?**

-Basically every cloud storage that provides WebDAV access...
+Nearly every cloud storage that provides WebDAV access...
 A few examples:
 * ownCloud (including all ownCloud hosters like STACK)
 * Box.net
 * Cloud Drive